Ayaan-Codes/Ayaan-Codes/README.md

 # **Ayaan SM.**

-- Full Stack Developer
 - CEO
+- Full Stack Software Developer
-- Hardware Artist
+- Hardware Developer
 - Graphic Designer
 - Editor
+- Animator
++ Many other amazing things!

 **Development**\
 I am a full stack developer who has been working with the language of the compnuters since I was 8 years old.
 I mainly use my knowledge of coding to create web apps and virtual services for my startup company, ACO.
 To date (21/1/2021) I have made over 50 apps and 75 virtual services and have worked with 3rd party companies to provide AI integration, web development, and many other technical services.\